luoldrigues/wss/README.md

     // Load wss library
     $this->load->library('wss');
 ```
-If you have any question, please look at [Using CodeIgniter Libraries](http://www.codeigniter.com/user_guide/general/libraries.html)
+If you have any question here, please take a look at [Using CodeIgniter Libraries](http://www.codeigniter.com/user_guide/general/libraries.html)

 ### Generating a token
 To generate a new token, call the function getToken.
 You must set the fist parameter which is the user id.
 The second parameter is optional.